da21510/avl.github.io/recruit/recruit.md

 ---
 layout: default
 title: Recruiting
-description: Engineers, Designers, and Inventors
+description: Seeking Engineers, Designers, and Inventors
 ---

 ## If you want to create technology that solves problems.